-Š. Land Use Objective Observations, Concerns 4.
+Land Use Objective Observations, Concerns 4.
 Ability to meet citywide employment space needs 90% of the land in the city of Vancouver is currently zoned to accommodate residential development, only 10% is reserved for employment uses.
 Reducing employment capacity in existing job areas will further reduce the city's ability to meet demand for employment space over the long term.
 Additionally, many of Vancouver's job only lands are located in flood prone areas with poor soil conditions making intensive development more challenging.
 The Vancouver Plan is exploring a range of ways to grow the city's capacity for housing, including intensification of residential areas 5.
 Ensure long term financial viability of job lands by avoiding land value escalation Residential use is a high value use (including rental housing).
 Adding residential to job lands may put upward pressure on land value and speculation, forcing some uses out of Vancouver.
-6. Ensure health and well- being of residents residents, the City should only consider housing in areas where amenities
+6. Ensure health and well- being of residents In order to ensure the long term health and well-being of Vancouver residents, the City should only consider housing in areas where amenities and environmental conditions can support residential use.